lukehinds/gotroot.github.io/_posts/2017-01-17-testing-puppet-modules-overcloud.md

 the entire overcloud, checking the results to then repeat the cycle again.

-This quick tutorial will go through how to inject a puppet module into your overcloud and then use `puppet apply` to test a single puppet module to test.
+This quick tutorial will go through how to inject a puppet module into your overcloud and then use `puppet apply` to test a specific puppet module of your choosing.

 I guess this will likely be obvious to already seasoned puppet developers, but for someone like myself who has just crossed over from the python world, this helped me save a lot of time during debugging.